-The booklet 'What to do if you're worried a child is being abused' 2015 and Part One of Keeping Children Safe in Education 2016 is available on the staff Safeguarding notice board in the staffroom.
+The booklet 'What to do if you're worried a child is being abused' 2015 and Part One of Keeping Children Safe in

+Education 2016 (is available on the staff Safeguarding notice board.)

-New staff and governors will receive an induction in safeguarding which includes the school's child protection policy, details for the DSL, reporting and recording arrangements specific to the school, dates of their last training, the staff code of conduct and the whistleblowing policy.
+New staff and governors will receive an induction in safeguarding which includes the school's child protection policy, details of the DSL, reporting and recording arrangements specific to the school, dates of their last training, the staff code of conduct and the whistleblowing policy.
 Staff will sign to say they have received this and understood.

-Supply staff and other visiting staff will be given the school's Visitors in School Policy with a brief summary of the above.
+Supply staff and other visiting staff will be given the school's (Visitor Policy) with a brief summary of the above.

-13. Safer recruitment
+Safer recruitment